Archaeological and historical background to present day

 The mid to latter part of the 20th century saw the rapid expansion of housing development creeping up the hill away from the river, with building schemes in the 1970s and 1980s covering possible archaeological areas of interest.
 About half a mile outside the village along the A390 to the east at Denas Water is the recently established Tresillian Business Park, a modest light industrial complex.

-The fields and woodland between Heron Close and Fairfax Road/Lower Park, that had until the late 20th century been used as a sometime pasture for horses, now form a thriving natural wildlife habitat and essential corridor between farmed land and housing development.
+The fields and steep sloping woodland between Heron Close and Fairfax Road/Lower Park, that had until the late 20th century been used as a sometime grazing area for sheep and pasture for horses, now form a thriving natural wildlife habitat and essential corridor between farmed land and housing development.
 The aforementioned ‘Gylly’, or leat, is part of this landscape and is used by protected species such as frogs, toads, newts and slow worms (actually not a worm or snake, but a lizard) that nest in its banks.
-In the woodland areas there are large swathes of naturalised English bluebells.
+In the surrounding mixed woodland area there are large swathes of naturalised English bluebells among trees and shrubs essential to nesting birds.